Moss Bros Group

-Moss Bros Group is a limited company set up in 1851 by Moses Moss in Covent Garden, London, UK.
-One of the UK's top menswear shops, specialising in dress wear for formal occasions, Moss Bros has 113 shops throughout the United Kingdom.
-It was, until 2020, listed on the London Stock Exchange as a constituent of the FTSE Fledgling Index, before being delisted.
+Moss (formerly known as Moss Bros Group) is a limited company set up in 1851 by Moses Moss in Covent Garden, London, UK.
+One of the UK's top menswear shops, specialising in dresswear for formal occasions, Moss Bros has 113 shops throughout the United Kingdom.
+It was listed on the London Stock Exchange as a constituent of the FTSE Fledgling Index, before being delisted in 2020.